maxhallinan/reshep/readme.md

 *Work in progress*

-Pick deeply nested React component props from a map of path strings.
+A higher-order component that "reshapes" a React component props object according to a map of from/to path strings.

-An alternative to map functions when only simple mapping is desired.
+An alternative to a map function when no value transformation is required.

 ## Install